What is a Web Application Firewall (WAF)?

 4. Amazon AWS WAF Security

-The Amazon AWS web application firewall, sometimes also referred to as AWS WAF is offered only to customers of the Amazon Web Services.
+The Amazon AWS web application firewall, sometimes also referred to as AWS WAF is offered only to customers of Amazon Web Services.
 The WAF security packs the Amazon content delivery network and Application Load Balancer.
-The web application firewall is offered as an add-on to the user's existing subscription due to reason that Amazon Web Services are cloud-based.
+The web application firewall is offered as an add-on to the user's existing subscription due to the reason that Amazon Web Services are cloud-based.
 They come at affordable rates, the users are billed based on each security rule that is set up and for the number of web requests per month.

 5. Cloudbric Web Application Firewall Security